How to Actually Reprioritize

 3. Gold star or good enough?

 Reprioritizing isn’t just a binary “do it or dump it” decision.
 It’s also about the bar you set.
 For the goals you’re committing to focus on, ask yourself and your team: where can good enough be good enough?
 What level of success is needed and can be reasonably expected, given our current resource and capacity constraints?
 What must we deliver for our stakeholders right now?
 Consider adjusting your timeline, narrowing the scope of work, or even assigning a different owner.
 (To be clear, this isn’t about passing off low-quality work as “good enough”—it’s about establishing the minimum bar for success and not holding yourself or your team members to a standard that’s unrealistic for this context.)
 For example, if you’re preparing for a board meeting, a “gold star” might be sharing a 10-page booklet that’s error-free and graphically designed two days before the meeting.
 “Good enough” would be sharing a 2-page document with bullet points on the morning of the meeting, and in this context, that might be fine.
+Now is an excellent time to really examine your requirements versus your preferences and traditions.

 4. What are you running toward?